 Is LLC necessary for an online business?

-If you are looking for more information on business structures like DBA, LLCs or S corporations, you can read more articles at our website.
+If you are looking for more information on business structures like DBA, LLCs, or S corporations, you can read more articles on our website.

 LLCs and DBAs both provide limited liability to their owners.
 However, the main difference between the two is that an LLC is taxed like a corporation, whereas a DBA is disregarded for tax purposes.